 Our Comprehensive car insurance is highly rated and covers you for a wide range of eventualities, but even if you’re an experienced driver, it’s worth refreshing your memory so that you know exactly what is covered and what is not.
 The more you know about your car insurance, the more you make it work for you, and avoid making assumptions that could have dire consequences.

-So, to begin: Comprehensive insurance (or 'fully comp', as it’s also known) covers you for damage you cause to someone else’s car or their property.
+Comprehensive insurance (or 'fully comp') covers you for damage you cause to someone else’s car or their property.
 It also covers you for damage caused to your vehicle, including and not limited to:

 While there are many more add-ons you can have for added peace of mind, essentially, for most drivers comprehensive insurance is the most complete way to insure a car.

 A closer look at what's included:

 - Damage to you or another vehicle when you’re at your fault

 - Damage caused to your vehicle when fault cannot be determined